 American Express Cash Magnet™ Card

 This card is a good choice for someone who wants a no-fuss cash back credit card.
 The Cash Magnet gets you 1.5% cash back on all purchases.
 You can use your cash back to redeem for stuff like statement credits, gift cards, and purchases through Amex's shopping portal.

 The Cash Magnet also comes with a good welcome offer, totaling to $250 cash back. $150 of that amount comes after you spend $1,000 in the first 3 months, and the other $100 after you spend $6,500 on top of that in your first 12 months.
 While the intro bonus is certainly large in total compared to other cash back offers, the requirements for getting there are steep.

 The Platinum Card from American Express

-If you travel often but don't love it, this card offers a host of travel features, including a $200 annual Uber credit.
+If you travel often but don't love it, this card offers a host of travel features, including an annual Uber credit up to $200.
 With access to exclusive airport lounges and 5X points for flights booked through airlines or American Express Travel, this card also gives you 60,000 points after a $5,000 spend within the first 3 months of card membership.
 Terms apply.
 Heads up that there's a $550 annual fee.